 The Board meets formally four times during the reporting period.
-In addition, directors meet ahead of the scheduled meeting where the Group's budget and business plan is examined in the context of the approved strategy.
+In addition, directors meet ahead of the scheduled meeting where the Group's budget and business plan are examined in the context of the Group's strategy.

-Between meetings directors are kept informed, by the Group chief executive, of major developments affecting the Group.
+Between meetings, directors are kept informed of major developments affecting the Group by the Group chief executive.

-The Board's policy of visiting areas of the Group's operations on an annual basis has continued.
-During the year under review, the Board visited the Bentley Park Training Centre in Carletonville, South Africa.
+The Board's policy of visiting areas of the Group's operations on an annual basis was disrupted by Covid-19 regulation.
+No site visit was undertaken.